-Gail Simmons is a trained culinary expert, food writer, and dynamic television personality.
-Since the show's inception in 2006, she has lent her extensive expertise as a permanent judge on BRAVO's Emmy-winning series Top Chef.
-Now entering its thirteenth successful season, Top Chef is rated the #1 food show on cable television.
-Gail was previously head critic on Top Chef Duels and host of Top Chef Just Desserts, Bravo's pastry-focused spin-off of the Top Chef franchise.
-She was also co-host of The Feed which aired in 2014 on FYI, A+E's new lifestyle network.
+Gail Simmons is a trained culinary expert, food writer and dynamic television personality.
+Since Top Chef's inception in 2006, Gail has lent her extensive expertise as a permanent judge on the Emmy-winning series, currently in its 15th season.
+She also serves as a judge on Universal Kids' Top Chef Jr. and was the head critic on Bravo's Top Chef Masters and host of Top Chef Just Desserts.
+She was also co-host of The Feed, which aired in 2014 on FYI.

 Born and raised in Toronto, Canada, Gail moved to New York City in 1999 to attend culinary school at what is now the Institute of Culinary Education.
-She then trained in the kitchens of legendary Le Cirque 2000 and groundbreaking Vong restaurants, and worked for esteemed food critic Jeffrey Steingarten at Vogue.
+She then trained in the kitchens of legendary Le Cirque 2000 and groundbreaking Vong restaurants, and worked as the assistant to Vogue magazine's esteemed food critic, Jeffrey Steingarten.
 Throughout her career, Gail has contributed to several cookbooks, including It Must've Been Something I Ate by Steingarten, Chef Daniel Boulud: Cooking in New York City and The New American Chef, by Andrew Dornenburg and Karen Page.
-Gail's first book, her very own memoir titled Talking With My Mouth Full, was published by Hyperion in February 2012.
+Gail's first book, a memoir titled Talking With My Mouth Full, was published by Hyperion in February 2012.

-In February 2013, Gail was appointed Entrepreneur-in-Residence at Babson College, a mentoring role where she works with student entrepreneurs to help develop their food-related social enterprises through strategic marketing and communications.
+In February 2013, Gail was appointed Entrepreneur-in-Residence at Babson College, a mentoring role where she works with student entrepreneurs, helping them develop food-related social enterprises.
+In April 2016, she received the Award of Excellence by Spoons Across America, a non-profit organization dedicated to educating children about the benefits of healthy eating.
 She is an active board member and supporter of City Harvest, Hot Bread Kitchen, Common Threads, and the Institute of Culinary Education.
-She was also a founding member of Food & Wine's Grow for Good Campaign and the Women at NBCU Advisory Board.

 Gail currently lives in New York City with her husband, Jeremy and daughter, Dahlia Rae.